nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Preconditions:** The accountant is logged into the Tran$act application.

-**Description:**
+**MSS:**

 1. The accountant enters the command to remove a staff member from the address book.
-2. The system confirms the removal with the accountant.
-3. The accountant confirms the action.
-4. The system removes the selected staff member from the address book.
+2. The system removes the selected staff member from the address book.
+   <br>Use case ends

 **Extensions:**

-- If the accountant cancels the operation at the confirmation step, no staff members are removed.
+- 2a.
+Staff to remove does not exist
+    - 2a1.
+The system displays an error message.
+      <br>Use case ends

 ### Use Case 12: Editing Staff Member Information in Address Book